LandvoigtStefan/FoodScanner/07_Templates/01_ProjectProposal/ProjectProposal.md

 _[Insert your text here...]_

-# 4Project Objectives and System Concepts
+# 4. Project Objectives and System Concepts

 In the Subject Project Objectives and System Concepts, the acquirer describes his vision of a new project or system on a high abstraction level.
 Project objectives and system concepts may concern several aspects, e.g., the introduction of innovations, the definition of objectives (quality, deadline and cost objectives), the operation of the system in its operating environment and the use of new, improved functionalities.